gopala-kr/ldr/js-history.md

 <p>At the moment, development versions of Chrome, Firefox and Microsoft Edge support a draft of the WebAssembly specification and are capable of running <a href="http://webassembly.org/demo/">demo apps</a>.</p>

-<h2>Aside: JavaScript use at Auth0</h2>

-<p>At Auth0 we are <a href="https://github.com/auth0">heavy users of JavaScript</a>.
-From our <a href="https://auth0.com/lock">Lock library</a> to our backend, JavaScript powers the core of our operations.
-We find its asynchronous nature and the low entry barrier for new developers essential to our success.
-We are eager to see where the language is headed and the impact it will have in its ecosystem.</p>

-<p><a href="javascript:signup()">Sign up for a free Auth0 account</a> and take a first-hand look at a production ready ecosystem written in JavaScript.
-And don't worry, we have <a href="https://auth0.com/docs/quickstarts">client libraries for all popular frameworks and platforms</a>!</p>

-<blockquote><p><a href="https://auth0.com/pricing">Auth0 offers a generous <strong>free tier</strong></a> to get started with modern authentication.</p></blockquote>

-<p>Recently, we have released a product called <a href="https://auth0.com/extend/">Auth0 Extend</a>.
-This product enable companies to provide to their customers an easy to use extension point that accepts JavaScript code.
-With <a href="https://auth0.com/extend/">Auth0 Extend</a>, customers can create custom business rules, scheduled jobs, or connect to the ecosystem by integrating with other SaaS systems, like Marketo, Salesforce, and Concur.
-All using plain JavaScript and NPM modules.</p>

 <h2>Conclusion</h2>